kr1ps/tf-vsphere/README.md

 # Terraform vSphere

-This repo deploy a new vm on vsphere from an existing vm-template  using Hashicorp's terraform automatically.
+This repo deploy a new vm on vsphere from an existing vm-template and optional install apache on it, this using Hashicorp's terraform and Ansible automatically.

 ## How to use this repo